awsdocs/aws-cloudformation-user-guide/doc_source/best-practices.md

 Stack policies help protect critical stack resources from unintentional updates that could cause resources to be interrupted or even replaced\.
 A stack policy is a JSON document that describes what update actions can be performed on designated resources\.
 Specify a stack policy whenever you create a stack that has critical resources\.

 During a stack update, you must explicitly specify the protected resources that you want to update; otherwise, no changes are made to protected resources\.
 For more information, see [Prevent updates to stack resources](protect-stack-resources.md)\.

-## Use AWS CloudTrail to log AWS CloudFormation calls<a name="cloudtrail"></a>

-AWS CloudTrail tracks anyone making AWS CloudFormation API calls in your AWS account\.
-API calls are logged whenever anyone uses the AWS CloudFormation API, the AWS CloudFormation console, a back\-end console, or AWS CloudFormation AWS CLI commands\.
-Enable logging and specify an Amazon S3 bucket to store the logs\.
-That way, if you ever need to, you can audit who made what AWS CloudFormation call in your account\.
-For more information, see [Logging AWS CloudFormation API calls with AWS CloudTrail](cfn-api-logging-cloudtrail.md)\.

 ## Use code reviews and revision controls to manage your templates<a name="code"></a>